Teachers in early childhood education

 For a large range of other information on ECE in New Zealand visit the ECE Lead website.

-- The section on registered and qualified early childhood education teachers contains data on teacher-led early childhood services.
-This includes teaching staff in education and care services, casual education and care, kindergartens, hospital based services, the correspondence school and home-based service coordinators.
+- This section contains data on teacher-led early childhood services.
+This includes teaching staff in education and care services, casual education and care, kindergartens, hospital based services, the Correspondence School and home-based services.